LetTheWookieWin92/T1A3_SERS/src/README.md

 **Development of a terminal application (Ruby)**, with the following functionality:

 - Persistent storage of students and classes
-- Look-up students using their student identifier (SID)
-- Student profile display, containing their SID, full name, educational program and currently enrolled classes
+- Look-up students using their program of study and view their enrolled classes
-- Ability to add or remove classes from student profiles
 - Class list display, containing all classes and their current occupancy
 - Effective validation and error handling in respect of user operations
 - Provision of clear user prompts